-• Increasing our collaboration with other emergency services.
+- Increasing our collaboration with other emergency services.
 As part of our property collaboration strategy we have moved our Headquarters and now share premises with Norfolk Constabulary.
-We also share the Fire Station at Sheringham and Downham Market with them and have plans for three further shared Fire and Rescue/Police stations along with a shared Control Room.
+We also share with them the Fire Station at King's Lynn North, Sheringham and Downham Market and have plans for three further shared Fire and Rescue/Police stations along with a shared Control Room.
 We continue to work with the Constabulary on a 'forced entry' trial where firefighters respond to incidents where there are wellbeing concerns for an individual and access needs to be gained rather than the Police.
-We have also recently participated in the National Emergency Medical Responder trials with the East of England Ambulance Service Trust to improve response times to cardiac arrest emergencies.
-The Ambulance Trust also shares space in 20% of our Fire Stations.
+The Ambulance Trust also shares space in 20% of our Fire Stations. - In 2018 collaboration was further strengthened by the signing of a formal Memorandum of Understanding between Norfolk Police and Crime Commissioner, Norfolk County Council, Norfolk Fire and Rescue Service and Norfolk Constabulary on emergency services collaboration (click here).
+The formal collaboration agreement was approved in early 2019.